 An online course program developed by Cornell University in partnership with the Travel Foundation will be the first-of-its-kind to equip destination professionals with new knowledge and skills urgently needed to manage tourism in the 21st Century.
 The comprehensive, 40-hour course is borne out of analysis from the partners’ 2019 report, Destinations at Risk: The Invisible Burden of Tourism, which highlighted a gap in fostering the talent, capacity, and leadership required to manage the greener and more efficient and equitable destinations of the future.

-The Sustainable Tourism Destination Management Course program will be available through eCornell starting Autumn/Fall 2022 and will help today’s global tourism professionals develop many of the new skills needed in the market, including impact management, climate action planning and financing, risk profiling, and community engagement.
+The Sustainable Tourism Destination Management Course program through eCornell is presently planned for release in late 2022.
+The course will help today’s global tourism professionals develop many of the new skills needed in the market, including impact management, climate action planning and financing, risk profiling, and community engagement.

 The program is being developed by the SC Johnson College of Business’ Center for Sustainable Global Enterprise Sustainable Tourism Asset Management Program (STAMP) in partnership with global NGO the Travel Foundation, with financial support from Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).